The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 The narwhal is also called the unicorn of the sea due to the male narwhale, which has a single long sword-like spiral tusk that protrudes from the front.

-Narwhals have a life span up to 90 years.
+Narwhals have a life span of up to 90 years.

-They are two main colors; light grey and white.
+They are two primary colors; light grey and white.